alejoriosm04/polish-notation-calculator/README.md

 PN expressions have a certain way to be declared algebraically.
 Please be sure of the syntax to avoid errors in execution.

 Be aware that it's possible for the program to answer correctly to some _wrong_ inputs.
 However, I plan to correct these kind of bugs in future updates.
-Also read [Contribute](#contribute).
+See [Contribute](#contribute).

 As a precaution, the program does not break if the input is invalid.